 - Discuss your studies with your family or friends once in a while during your break.
 This way your educational endeavours will always remain in your subconscious, as opposed to your brain pushing thoughts of your studies into the furthest, darkest corners of your mind.

-- At least once a week, take a time-out where you just sit with a cup of coffee and reflect on all your long term goals and remind yourself of why you are actually studying.
+- At least once a week, take a time-out where you just sit with a cup of coffee and reflect on all your long term goals.
+Use the time to remind yourself of why you are actually studying.

-And there you have a few basic ideas of how not to lose your passion/interest for resuming your studies after your vacation time is over.
+And there you have it.
+A few basic ideas of how not to lose your passion/interest for resuming your studies after your vacation time is over.
 If you can think of anything else to add, feel free to do so below in the comments section.

 Academics Can Kill Your Sanity 2017 (www.academicscankillyoursanity.com)